solarwinds/snap-plugin-lib/tutorial/06-overview/README.md

 `Collector` module will contain code related to plugin (implementation of `Load`, `Unload`, `Collect` and `DefineMetrics`).
 `Proxy` module will retrieve system measurement using psutil library.
-Separating `Collector` and `Proxy` enabling us to easily write unit tests.
+Separating `Collector` and `Proxy` will enable us to easily write unit tests.
 `Data` module will contain structures shared between `Collector` and `Proxy`.